helje5/dockSwiftOnARM/toolchain/README.md

 We don't like people who are wrong.

-There is the [swift-arm](https://slackpass.io/swift-arm) Slack channel if you have questions about running Swift on ARM/RaspberryPis.
+There is the [swift-arm](https://slackpass.io/swift-arm) Slack channel if you have questions about running Swift on ARM/Raspberry Pi.